paulrouget/servo-embedding-api/JS_API.md

 At this point, window.html is rendered full window in the native window.

-We want that web page to be able to create other windows within that window (like "iframes", but we don't want to re-use an existing element).
+We want that web page to be able to create other windows within that window (like `<iframes>`, but we don't want to re-use an existing element).

-The Browser JS API would be attached to this Browser via Browser::register_js_module_resolver.
+The Browser JS API would be accessible from this Browser via a module.
+Browser::register_js_module_resolver makes this possible.
-So the JS code executed in this Browser would have access to an ECMAScript module that we will call "Servo".
+The JS code executed in this Browser would have access to an ECMAScript module that we will call "Servo".

 `import {Browser} from "Servo";`

 This is how we give special privilege to a Browser.

-At this point, the JS code could create a new browser (a tab): `var browser2 = new Browser()`.
+At this point, the JS code (`<script>` within browser1) can create a new browser (a tab): `var browser2 = new Browser()`.
 This first tab is the second Browser created.
 Let's create a second tab: `var browser3 = new Browser()`.

 *Note: at no point in the Servo API we mention hierarchy.
 The fact that browser2 and browser3